wso2/puppet-base/README.md

 - Apply configuration data
 - Start WSO2 server as a service or in foreground

+#### System Service Re-starts

+The system service will only restart for distribution changes or configuration changes.

 ## Supported Operating Systems

 - Debian 6 or higher